maxardito/Audio-Visualization/README.md

 # audio-visualization
 Max Audio Visualization Experiments

-Folder for oscope~ repository must be next to your Max repository in the search path
+Folder for the repository must be next to your Max repository in the search path